Malifex-LLC/meNexus-platform/README.md

 you have to manually refresh the page after submitting a new post for it to be displayed.
 As of 6/13, the functionality to create the user profile has not been built.
 You can manually enter data in the Profiles table of the database for full name/bio/location and a URL to a profile picture.
 Once the data has been entered into the database, refreshing the page should render the user's profile.
+Alternatively, accessing `http://localhost:<express-server-port>/profile/jacob` should render a sample profile page.

 ## API Endpoints